Harry R. Truman: Career

 During the 1930s, Truman divorced his first wife; he remarried in 1935.
 The second marriage was short, as he reportedly attempted to win arguments by throwing his wife into Spirit Lake, despite her inability to swim.
-He began dating a local girl, though he eventually married the girl's sister Edna, whom he called Edie.
-This third marriage held, and he and Edna operated the Mount St. Helens Lodge together until her death from a heart attack in 1978.
+He began dating a local woman, though he eventually married her sister, Edna, whom he called Edie.
+This third marriage held, and he and Edna operated the Mount St. Helens Lodge together until her death from a heart attack in 1975.

-In the Mount St. Helens area, Truman became notorious for his antics, once getting a forest ranger drunk so that he could burn a pile of brush.
-He poached, stole gravel from the U.S. Forest Service, and fished on American Indian land with a fake game warden badge.
+In the Mount St. Helens area, Truman became notorious for his antics; on one instance, he had caused a forest ranger to become drunk so that he was able to burn a pile of brush.
+He poached, stole gravel from the U.S. Forest Service, and fished on Native American land with a fake game warden badge.
 Despite their knowledge of these criminal activities, local rangers failed to catch him in the act.
-The Washington state government later changed the state sales tax, but Truman kept charging the same rate at his lodge.
+When the Washington state government changed the state sales tax, Truman kept charging the old rate at his lodge.
 A tax agency employee rented a boat from him, but refused to pay his tax rate, so Truman pushed him into Spirit Lake.